Row and column vectors

 (Throughout this article, boldface is used for both row and column vectors.)

 The transpose (indicated by T) of any row vector is a column vector, and the transpose of any column vector is a row vector:

-and
+Taking the transpose twice returns the original (row or column) vector: $\textstyle \bigl(\boldsymbol{x}^{\rm T}\bigr)\vphantom)^{\rm T} = \boldsymbol x$.

 The set of all row vectors with n entries in a given field (such as the real numbers) forms an n-dimensional vector space; similarly, the set of all column vectors with m entries forms an m-dimensional vector space.

 The space of row vectors with n entries can be regarded as the dual space of the space of column vectors with n entries, since any linear functional on the space of column vectors can be represented as the left-multiplication of a unique row vector.

 Notation

 To simplify writing column vectors in-line with other text, sometimes they are written as row vectors with the transpose operation applied to them.